-During a violation of probation hearing you have certain rights.
-It's similar to a normal accusation when someone is charged with a crime and facing harsh penalties.
-Essentially, you are being accused violating the term(s) of your probation.
-As such, you'll be facing certain penalties.
-Because of this, you'll have the right to:
+During a violation of probation hearing, you have certain rights.
+It is similar to a normal accusation when someone is charged with a crime and facing harsh penalties.
+Essentially, if you are being accused of violating the term(s) of your probation.
+As such, you will be facing certain penalties.
+Because of this, you will have the right to:

-- Be provided with written record of the accusation(s) against you
+- Be provided with a written record of the accusation(s) against you.

 What is the punishment or penalty for a probation violation?

 Penalties for violating the terms of your probation can vary widely.
 It will depend if this was a violation of a misdemeanor or felony offense.
 It will matter how egregious the violation was and the circumstances around the violation.
 It also matters if this was a first-time violation or a repeat violation of probation.
 Additionally, it will matter on your prior record and how many charges were added from the violation.

 Examples of lighter or relaxed penalties for violating probation:

 - Restarting your probation time (misdemeanors are usually 1-3 years and felonies are 3-7 years).

 - Starting a rehabilitation program.